zivmax/cs132-elevator/README.md

 # System Behaviour
   - 2 Elevators in all
-  - Automatically close the door
+  - Automatically close the door if user don't close it.
+  - Response with floor arrived before open door arriving a floor calling up/down.
   - Schedule the elevator for best efficiency according expected time cost.
   - Any other behaviour a elevator system will have in real life.